sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 ```
 ![Jenkins Deployment using helm](images/9.PNG)

-With this, we have setup a Jenkins master which makes use of the custom Docker image that was created for SAP S/4HANA Cloud SDK, using Kubernetes deployment.
-The Jenkins master exposes the port `8080` on an external `LoadBalancer`.
-By executing these commands, we have also created the service user which is required to create Jenkins agents on-demand.

 The Jenkins that we have deployed is preconfigured with the libraries and the plugins that are required to execute the SAP S/4HANA Cloud SDK Pipeline.